wandb/docs/docs/guides/app/features/teams.md

 |Download models             |           | X           | X              | X |
 |Add/Remove Registry Admins  |           |             | X              | X |
 |Add/Remove Protected Aliases|           |             | X              |   |

+See the [Model Registry](../../models/access_controls.md) chapter for more information about protected aliases.

 ### Reports
 Report permissions grant access to create, view, and edit reports.
 The proceeding table lists permissions that apply to all reports across a given team.